 A Front Running Example

-Let’s run through a hypothetical example of how a common form of front running may work.
+Let’s run through a hypothetical example of how one form of front running may work.

-Say there’s a day trader, Theo, working for a brokerage firm, and they manage a number of client’s portfolios.
-One of Theo’s bigger clients calls up and asks them to place an order: The client wants to sell 200,000 shares of Firm X. Theo knows that this is a big order — big enough to affect Firm X’s stock price on the markets.
+Say there’s a day trader working for a brokerage firm, and they manage a number of client’s portfolios.
+One of the broker’s clients calls up and asks them to sell 200,000 shares of Company A. The broker knows that this is a big order — big enough to affect Company A’s stock price immediately.

-Theo would’ve broken the law in this scenario, breached his fiduciary duties to his client, and also acted unethically.
-While people do get caught front running in the real world, and it’s actually a fairly common practice in some stratums of the financial world.
+The trader would’ve broken the law in this scenario, breached his fiduciary duties to his client, and also acted unethically.

 Recommended: Understanding the Risks of Day Trading